OPCFoundation/UA-CloudLibrary/README.md

 The OPC UA CloudLib Website opens in the browser.

-If you want to access the database admin (PGAdmin) to the development database instance open http://localhost:8088/ in your browser.
+If you want to access the database via the PG Admin tool ([PGAdmin](https://www.pgadmin.org)) for the development database instance, open http://localhost:8088/ in your browser.
 You will need to register a new server in PGAdmin with the following settings:
 * Name: uacloudlib
 * Host name/address: db
 * Port: 5432